microsoft/aed-content-nasa-su20/LaunchProject/1-IntroductionToRocketLaunches/1-WeatherPredictions.md

-# Predicting Weather Years in Advance
+# Discover Resources to Predict Weather Years in Advance

 Planning a launch happens over the course of years, which means NASA has to choose a date/time years before launch.
 If you've ever seen your local weather person or meteorologist, you might know that predicting weather even the morning of can be difficult.